datajoint/datajoint-docs/src/elements/design-principles.md

 ### Linking Module

 To make the code more modular with fewer dependencies, Elements' modules do not `import` upstream schemas directly.
 Instead, all required classes and functions must be defined in a `linking_module` and passed to the module's `activate` function.
+By keeping all upstream requirements in the linking module, all Elements can be activated as part of any larger pipeline.

 For instance, the [Scan module](https://github.com/datajoint/element-calcium-imaging/blob/main/element_calcium_imaging/scan.py) receives its required functions from the linking module passed into the module's `activate` function.